 If you haven’t used credit in the past, there are a few steps to take now to build a credit history before you need a major loan.

-A secured credit card requires you to put down a deposit as collateral, then your line of credit is equal to the amount you’ve deposited.
+A secured credit card requires you to put down a deposit as collateral, then your line of credit equals the amount you’ve deposited.
 For example, if you deposit $250, that will also be your credit limit.
 However, that deposit is not used toward your bill.
 You will still need to make on-time payments.

 Here are some of the top secured cards to build credit: